1 Thessalonians 3:1

 - Darby Bible

-Wherefore, when we could no longer forbear, we thought it good to be left at Athens alone;
+For which cause, forbearing no longer, we thought it good to remain at Athens alone:

 Therefore, when we couldn't stand it any longer, we thought it good to be left behind at Athens alone,